kostadin-t/btp-terraform/units/unit_2_3/README.md

 TODO Picture

 This directory was created by `terraform init` and contains the binaries of the providers defined in our configuration.
-Another file that was added by Terraform is the `.terraform.lock.hcl` which is a lock file containing the checksums that are considered to be valid with regards to the selected version of this provider on different platforms-
+Another file that was added by Terraform is the `.terraform.lock.hcl` which is a lock file containing the checksums that are considered to be valid with regards to the selected version of this provider on different platforms.

 TODO Picture

-The file that we want to focus on appeared after the `terraform apply` namely the `terraform.tfstate` file.
+The file that we want to focus on appeared after the `terraform apply`, namely the `terraform.tfstate` file.
 The state is one essential part of Terraform and "[...] is used by Terraform to map real world resources to your configuration, keep track of metadata, and to improve performance for large infrastructures.[...]" ([reference](https://developer.hashicorp.com/terraform/language/state)).

 > [!NOTE]
 > In a real-life scenario we would store the state centrally and encrypted in a state backend.
 For the sake of this tutorial we use the `local` backend and kep the state locally